jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

  =========|_|==============|___/=/_/_/_/
  :: Spring Boot ::             (v2.3.0.M4)

 ....
-Starting BootGeodeMultiSiteCachingClientApplication on jblum-mbpro-2.local with PID 47756...
+Starting BootGemFireMultiSiteCachingClientApplication on jblum-mbpro-2.local with PID 47756...
 ....
 The following profiles are active: client-site1 ....
 Failed to connect to localhost[40404]
 ....
 Failed to connect to localhost[10334]